 Schedule a Free Consultation with a Pittsburgh Medical Malpractice Lawyer Today

-At Matzus Law, we understand the value of having both top-notch attorneys and experienced healthcare professionals available to guide you through medical malpractice litigation.
+At Matzus Law LLC, we understand the value of having both top-notch attorneys and experienced healthcare professionals available to guide you through medical malpractice litigation.
 Our healthcare experts will handle the medical side, helping to investigate and clarify issues relating to your condition and working closely with our attorneys, who will begin the process of litigation and develop effective strategies for financial recovery on your behalf.

 Attorney Jason Matzus has more than 20 years of experience litigating Pennsylvania medical malpractice claims, including claims involving negligence in the misdiagnosis and delayed diagnosis contexts.
 If you have been injured due to the negligence of a healthcare professional in diagnosing your condition, then Pennsylvania law may entitle you to compensation.
 Call (412) 330-1006, or fill out the online contact form, to schedule a free consultation today with a skilled Pennsylvania delayed diagnosis attorney.